SatyamAgarwal12345/micro-frontend/README.md

 # Micro-Frontend Integration with Module Federation

 This repository demonstrates the implementation of a micro-frontend architecture using **Webpack Module Federation**.
-The project consists of a **Host** application integrating two independent micro-frontends: **Cake** and **IceCream**, both of which manage their own state and communicate with the Host using a `pubSub` utility.
+The project consists of an **MFE** application integrating two independent micro-frontends: **Cake** and **IceCream**, both of which manage their own state and communicate with the MFE using a `pubSub` utility.

 ---